RidleyB/sen/content/_characters/francesca-santini.md

 title: Francesca Santini

 faction:
-  sort: Santini
+  sort: "Santini"
-  given: Santini
+  given: "Santini"
-  sort-role: "Francesca Santini is the eldest child of Viola Santini and serves as a lead enforcer in the Santini boroughs.
-Her skills in combat and diplomacy make her a key figure in the family's power struggles."
+  given-role: "Francesca Santini is the eldest child of Viola Santini, balancing the weighty responsibilities of her family with exceptional skill.
+She serves as both a leader in managing the family's business interests and as a commanding presence in the security and defense of Santini-controlled territories within Sen. Francesca is known for her decisiveness, strategic acumen, and the ability to inspire loyalty while commanding respect and fear."
-  given-role: "TODO"

 standings:
+  - name: "Santini"
+    desc: "Francesca is fiercely loyal to her family and works tirelessly to uphold the Santini name.
+She is respected for her leadership and tactical abilities, making her an essential pillar of the family."
+  - name: "Del Vecchio"
+    desc: "Relations with the Del Vecchios are primarily professional and cautious.
+Francesca respects Alessandro's efforts to maintain family integrity but remains watchful of potential political maneuvering."
+  - name: "Reinhardt"
+    desc: "Interactions with the Reinhardt family are tenuous; Francesca recognizes the Reinhardts' influence but keeps personal distance while maintaining formal respect.
+Her past his marred by a failed marriage to Karl Reinhardt; an event that still mars the relationships between the two houses."
+  - name: "Montaigne"
+    desc: "Francesca has cordial relations with the Montaignes through shared interests in city governance and stability, though she keeps her primary loyalty to the Santinis."
-  - name: "TODO"
+  - name: "Blanchard"
-    desc: "TODO"
+    desc: "Her ties to the Blanchard family are limited and largely social.
+Francesca maintains politeness but does not actively engage with their affairs."

 paragraphs:
   - title: "Personality"
-    element: "Francesca is known for her commanding demeanor, strategic mind, and formidable presence.
-She exudes confidence and authority, earning respect and fear among her peers.
-While she presents a charming exterior, it conceals a keen mind adept at manipulating situations to her advantage.
-Her ability to navigate complex political landscapes and her prowess in combat make her a crucial asset to the Santini family."
+    element: "Francesca is disciplined, strategic, and commanding.
+She possesses a natural authority that makes her a formidable presence in both political and martial contexts.
+She is observant, often anticipating threats and opportunities before others."
   - title: "Personal Life"
-    element: "Francesca's history includes a notable failed marriage to Karl Reinhardt.
-The bitter end to their affair left both houses frustrated and angry, and the repercussions of that union continue to be felt today.
-Despite the failed marriage, Francesca remains a central figure in the Santini family, her ability to navigate political landscapes and her combat prowess making her indispensable."
+    element: "As the eldest child of Viola Santini, Francesca has long carried the weight of her family's expectations.
+She is dedicated to maintaining both the family's honor and security, often putting duty above personal leisure.
+Her social life is tightly intertwined with her responsibilities, leaving little room for indulgence."
+  - title: "Role in the Family"
+    element: "Francesca acts as a key leader within the Santini family, managing both business affairs and the family's security operations.
+Her experience in strategy and enforcement ensures that the Santini name remains influential and respected across Sen, bridging both political and martial domains."

 parents:
   - name: "Viola Santini"